 Retries with exponential backoff is a technique that retries an operation, with an exponentially increasing wait time, up to a maximum retry count has been reached (the exponential backoff).
-This technique embraces the fact that cloud resources might intermittently be unavailable for more than a
+This

 There are many approaches to implement retries logic with exponential backoff.